 Meteorologists at the NOAA Storm Prediction Center (SPC) issue daily forecasts, or convective outlooks, for organized severe thunderstorms over the U.S. based on current weather observations and forecast models.
 They also closely monitor areas they think are at a higher risk for tornadoes.

 If conditions develop that are favorable for tornadoes, SPC forecasters issue a severe thunderstorm or tornado watch that typically lasts four to six hours.
 Local forecast offices, emergency managers, storm spotters and the general public are alerted to the possibility of severe weather.

 Tornado warnings are issued by the local National Weather Service Forecast Office when a tornado has been sighted or indicated by weather radar.
 People in the warning area should seek appropriate shelter immediately.

-What we do: Every year NSSL, the Storm Prediction Center and other NWS forecasters work closely together in the Hazardous Weather Testbed for 6-8 weeks during the spring to assess new forecasting models and discuss their effect on forecasting operations.
+What we do: Every year NSSL, Storm Prediction Center and other NWS forecasters work closely together in the NOAA Hazardous Weather Testbed for several weeks during the spring to assess new forecasting tools and discuss how those tools might be used in forecasting operations.

 Computer forecast models

 Meteorologists often rely on massive computer programs called numerical weather prediction models to help them decide if conditions will be right for the development of tornadoes.
 These models are designed to calculate what the atmosphere will do at certain points over a large area, from the Earth's surface to the top of the atmosphere.
 Data is gathered from weather balloons launched around the globe twice each day, in addition to measurements from satellites, aircraft, and temperature profilers and surface weather stations.
 The models start with these current weather observations and attempt to predict future weather, including supercells, using physics and dynamics to mathematically describe the atmosphere's behavior.
 The predictions are usually output in text and graphics (mostly maps).